GSS-Cogs/family-covid-19/datasets/MMO-Ad-hoc-statistical-release-UK-Sea-Fisheries-Statistics/spec.md

-		D6:E6 - Year - change to Period and format as required B:C - Country & Admin Port - change to ONS Geography Code and change values to 9 digit codes Add Vessel Length column with value All
+		D6:E6 - Year - change to Period and format as required B:C - Country & Admin Port - change to ONS Geography Code and change values to 9 digit codes Ignore Unknown rows for now as we currently do not have a Geography code for it Add Vessel Length column with value All
 		Add Species Group column with value All
 		F, J, N Change has latest Year in Period column